 Dave,

-I don’t really follow any of the “blocking rules.”
+I’m a bad person to ask about this 😉 I don’t really follow any of the “blocking rules.”

 I press my blanket (from the back) on my ironing board with a dry iron.
 (If you’re nervous about putting a hot iron to your blanket, you can absolutely put a pressing cloth between!)
 I keep my tape measure handy to make sure I’m keeping it square.
 No straight pins, no blocking pads, and definitely not in the washer.